elahe-dastan/shovel/README.md

 # dependant columns
 an idea I have not used till now is to check if columns depend on each other and use it to drop one
 ### Correlation
-correlation shows if two features have a linear releationship
+correlation shows if two features have a linear relationship
 ### Entropy
 Average information of a variable
 ### Mutual Information